brayanpena2601/brayanpena2601/README.md

 ## About me

 I am an artificial intelligence technology student at Central Piedmont Community College with a passion for software engineering, machine learning, and solving real-world problems through technology.
 Currently, I am transitioning from a successful healthcare leadership career into software engineering while maintaining a 3.542 GPA and building hands-on technical projects.
+I enjoy learning new technologies and creating solutions that make a meaninful impact.

 ## Education

 **Central Piedmont Community College**

-Associate in Applied Science (A.A.S.) in Artificial Intellingence Technology
+**Associate in Applied Science (A.A.S.) in Artificial Intellingence Technology**

 Expected Graduation: September 2027